vanichols/shiny_ryeSalus/MidwestRyeCoverCrop/about.md

 # More detailed model description

 A complete model description is available [here](https://github.com/vanichols/shiny_ryeSalus/blob/master/IowaRyeCoverCrop/SALUS-simulation-details.pdf).

-It is described briefly below.
+# Funding
+This material is based upon work that is supported by the National Institute of Food and Agriculture, U.S. Department of Agriculture, under award number 2017-38640-26916 through the North Central Region SARE program under project number GNC18-266.
+USDA is an equal opportunity employer and service provider.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.